sanamshakya/interfacing-AWS-IoT/esp/mongoose/aws-dht-js/README.md

 ## How to install this app

 - Clone this repository
+- Change JSON field names in init.js as required
+- Change conf1.json file to match your environment configuration
 - cd into repo and run "sudo mos build --arch \<device-name\>" (e.g. sudo mos build --arch esp8266)
 - Connect your device and run "sudo mos flash"
+- Download certificates from aws dashboard or iot-platform and push them to the device filesystem and change the conf file
+- Or Configure aws-cli and do certificate settings from mos gui